winitzki/scall/tutorial/programming_dhall.md

           { Some = f, None = stopgap }
           (if predicate x then Some x else None T)
 ```
 The function transforms a given function of type `T → R` into another function of the same type.
 The code only inlines `x` twice.
+The `stopgap` is an arbitrary value of type `R`, as it will be never used.
 The body of `f` may use `x` multiple times, but Dhall will not inline `x` within the `merge` expression as long as `predicate` is a function that Dhall cannot simplify statically.
 The predicate must be a function of type `T → Bool` that actually always returns `True` but such that Dhall cannot recognize it as a constant function.

-The `stopgap` is an arbitrary value of type `R`, as it will be never used.
+For each input type `T`, we need to find such a `predicate` function of type `T → Bool`.
 An example of a suitable constant function of type `Natural → Bool` is:
 ```dhall
 let predicateNatural : Natural → Bool = λ(x : Natural) →